Lurasidone

 Are there any drug interactions I should be aware of when combining Lurasidone with other psychiatric medications?

 Using with other dopamine antagonists or anticholinergic drugs may increase side effects such as akathisia or cognitive impairment.
 Combining with antacids (such as aluminum/magnesium-based) may reduce efficacy; it is recommended to take them at least 2 hours apart.
-Always inform your healthcare provider of all medications you are using.
+Always inform your healthcare provider of all medications you are taking.

 IconIcon